-Nutrition for Dancers It is especially important for dancers to do as much as they can on their own to maintain their energy and health.
+Nutrition for Dancers

+It is especially important for dancers to do as much as they can on their own to maintain their energy and health.
 Following a sound and nutritious diet is essential.
 This is a challenge when eating cafeteria food.
 If students find that their cafeteria is not providing enough fresh fruits, vegetables, whole grains and low-fat proteins, speak up.
 Student demands can effect change.
 Dancers will often be in the Nicholas Music Center for long hours each day and into the night with rehearsals.
-There is a microwave and refrigerator, which is for student use.
+There is a microwave and refrigerator outside of the men's dressing room, which is for student use.
 Planning one's meals will help them stay nourished and reduce trips out to get food, which can be particularly hard on dancers' bodies when the weather turns cold.
+Students with questions about nutrition are encouraged to meet with Hollie Palmisano, licensed Athletic Trainer for Dance.